What is Mission of Mercy (MoM)?

 Is there a registration deadline for volunteers?

 To finalize planning, the online registration will close three weeks before the event.
 Volunteers will be able to register on-site, though registering online in advance is strongly encouraged.
 Make sure to read the Volunteer Job Descriptions to know what fits you best.
-Click here to go to online registration.
+Click here to go to our online registration page.
 There are many capacities in which volunteers are needed.
 Some areas may fill up or close quickly.

 As a provider, what type/ages of patients will I see?

-Providers will be seeing mostly adults (ages 18 and older).
+Providers will be seeing mostly adults ages 18 and older.
 There is a pediatric department where most children/adolescents will be seen.
 There will be kids who come in with no restorative needs and who could see a hygienist, but we foresee that to be a small percentage.

 If I see adult patients for hygiene, how extensive will the treatment be?
 Am I expected to do deep scaling or just routine care?

-Treatment will be oral hygiene instruction, and prophylaxis (polishing and scaling) or full mouth debridements.
+Treatment will be oral hygiene instruction and prophylaxis (polishing and scaling) or full mouth debridements.
 We are limited in what we can do with periodontal treatment and will not be doing quadrant scaling/root planing.
 It is likely that most adults will require a debridement.
 In order to do some debridements, anesthetic may be required.
 Prophys or debridements can be labor intensive, especially with appointment lengths limited in time.
 We will have some Cavitrons available to help accomplish these treatments in an efficient manner.
 There are regional hygiene programs/schools that patients will be given information about after treatment.
 This gives them a discount option to pursue additional periodontal treatment if they choose.

 Will the hygienist be able to have an assistant or will I be working by myself?

 Hygienists may bring their own assistant if they desire one, and assistants will need to bring their own chairs.
 Generally speaking, volunteer assistants will be utilized first for providers doing extractions and restorations.